 Now, any Bible scholar who would read about the background of these Christians, and say, “They never were saved in the first place,” is leading God’s people astray, deliberately or not.
 He is a false shepherd, and this is the best that can be said about him.
 He wilfully is ignorant.

 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.
 (Hebrews 10:26,27)

 When I think about all the verses that warn the Christian not to neglect his salvation, and realize the extent of the “grace” teaching and the damage that has been wrought, I realize it is time for God to open the eyes of His ministers.
 Unwittingly they are doing Satan’s work!

-In the twentieth chapter of Revelation we notice those who participate in the first resurrection.
+In Revelation chapter 20, we notice those who participate in the first resurrection.

 These statements do not fit the idea of being carried to Heaven on the basis of a confession of faith in Christ, with all receiving the same reward.